segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 1. [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery-setup/), [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake-setup/), or [Redshift](/docs/unify/linked-profiles/setup-guides/redshift-setup/) data warehouse credentials with **write** access.
 2. Access to Unify in your workspace.
-3. Access to the Destination you'll be using with Linked Events so that you can validate your data.
+3. Access to the actions-based destination you'll be using with Linked Events so that you can validate your data.

 > info ""
 > Segment stores and processes all data in the United States.